MANAGEMENT COMMITEE

 He/Him

 Jason holds qualifications in investigations and business, with experience in a broad range of community and business organisations.
-He was a Private Investigator for 21 years before changing careers 7 years ago to run a Video Production Company with his life partner of 20 years.
+He was a investigator for 21 years before changing careers 10 years ago to run a production company with his life partner of 20+ years.

-Jason originally started as a volunteer peer supporter with Diverse Voices and remains committed to the welfare of the LGBTIQ+ community.
+Jason originally started as a volunteer peer supporter with diverse voices in 2013 and remains committed to the welfare of the LGBTIQ+ SB community.

 Mika